Trauma Resolution In Addiction Treatment

 What Does Trauma Look and Feel Like?

-Sexual, emotional, mental, and spiritual trauma have different symptoms and affects each person differently.
+Sexual, emotional, mental, and spiritual trauma have different symptoms and affects each person differently, and no two people are the same.
 Trauma has noticeable emotional, mental, and physical symptoms.
 Including:

 - Shock, denial or disbelief